 Blockchain technology started as a vehicle for Bitcoin.
-This decentralized cryptocurrency disrupted the finance sector with its focus on decentralized transaction verification.
+This decentralised cryptocurrency disrupted the finance sector by focusing on decentralised transaction verification.

-The second-generation blockchain, Ethereum, took this a step further with smart contracts.
-These contracts allowed for the development of decentralized financial services.
+The second-generation blockchain, Ethereum, took this further with smart contracts.
+These contracts allowed for the development of decentralised financial services.
 And allowed crypto gambling services to run on the best crypto casino.